Aly Wagner

 Alyson Kay Wagner (born August 10, 1980) is an American sports broadcaster and retired soccer midfielder who was a member of the United States women's national soccer team.
 She is a two-time Olympic gold medalist and two-time FIFA Women's World Cup bronze medalist.
 She has worked for Fox Sports, CBS Sports, and ESPN as a soccer analyst.
 She is the first woman to call a FIFA Men's World Cup game on English-language U.S. television, serving as the analyst alongside Derek Rae for Iran's 1–0 win against Morocco on June 15, 2018.
-She was also an owner of the USL Championship club Queensboro FC that never got off the ground and a founding owner and co-chair of the National Women's Soccer League expansion club awarded to the San Francisco Bay Area in 2023.
+She was also an owner of the USL Championship club Queensboro FC that never got off the ground, and she is a founding owner and co-chair of Bay FC, the National Women's Soccer League expansion club awarded to the San Francisco Bay Area in 2023.

 Early life

 Born and raised in San Jose, California, Wagner attended Hillbrook School, and later, Presentation High School and was a four-year varsity starter on the soccer team.
 She helped the Panthers win the Central Coast Championship as a sophomore and senior.
 She was named CCS Player of the Year as a junior and senior and was selected as League MVP during her freshman, sophomore and junior years.
 As a senior, she was named NSCAA All-American, Parade All-American, Parade Magazine High School Player of the Year, and the Gatorade National High School Player of the Year.
 She was also named as the Northern California Student-Athlete of the Year and Presentation Scholar Athlete of the Year the same year.